George Faber (TV producer)

-George Stephen John Faber (born 30 November 1959 in Kensington, London) is a British television producer.
+George Stephen John Faber (born 30 November 1959) is a British television producer.
 He was the founder and joint managing director of Company Pictures, one of the UK's largest independent drama production companies, twice winner of Best Independent Production Company at the Broadcast Awards and also winner of Best European Production Company at the Monte Carlo TV Festival.
 In 2014 he founded The Forge which produced National Treasure starring Robbie Coltrane, Julie Walters and Andrea Riseborough.
+He was born in Kensington, London.